Ligalize: P-13

-In 2001 Legalize left Moscow and in Prague he crossed with a young rappers from the command P-13 (П-13).
+In 2001 Ligalize left Moscow and in Prague he crossed with a young rappers from the command P-13 (П-13).
 They record an album "Провокация" ("Provocation"), considered as one of the first albums of battle rap in Russia.
-Prague period lasted just over a year, and yet the Legalize is back.
+Prague period lasted just over a year, and yet the Ligalize is back.

 Dissin' SheFF

-In autumn 2002 Legalize returned to Moscow and took over the leadership of hip-hop project label D & D Music, a new company of Tolmatskogy.
+In autumn 2002 Ligalize returned to Moscow and took over the leadership of hip-hop project label D & D Music, a new company of Tolmatskogy.

 XL

 Despite the fact that the Liga of hip-hop for over ten years, he still had in an asset or as a solo album.
 In 2006, the solo album finally saw the light.
 The album is called "XL".